How many times do I have to go through this? Never again.

 Hmph, I wish she would ask me for anything else.

 *sucks teeth* I can’t believe he just said that.

 Don’t you just love people?
 You give your all, do your best to act like you know Jesus and that’s just not enough for some folks, is it?
 They just had to take it there…again.
 And even though you know you should forgive them for their foolishness, it’s getting really hard to always be the bigger person.

 Before you start giving them a piece of your mind, stop and take a deep breath.
-Read on for a few quick steps on how to forgive someone who refuses to change:
+Read on for 5 Ways to be the bigger person and turn the other cheek…

 Avoid the Trap

 It sucks when people you care about repeatedly do and say things that are hurtful to you.
 But do not allow the enemy to trap you in unforgiveness.
 Realize that you are not in control of another person’s choices.
 They have the power to do whatever they want and sometimes all we can do is deal with the aftermath.

 Understand that free will is God’s idea and it’s a good one, even if we sometimes abuse it.
 Exercise your free will to avoid the trap of offense.

 When someone is rude or petty or selfish, there is no automatic, mandatory reflex button that dictates that you must fly off the handle, hold a grudge or do something to make a bad situation worse.
 They are in control of them, but you are in control of you.